telerik/ajax-docs/api/server/Telerik.Web.UI/RadFilterSingleValueExpression`1.md

 ## Properties

-###  Value `T`
+###  FieldName `String`

-Gets or sets the value of the type provided when initializing the generic class.
+Gets or sets the name of the field the current expression is used for.

 ###  FieldType `Type`

 Gets the type of the field the expression is built for.

-###  FieldName `String`

-Gets or sets the name of the field the current expression is used for.

 ###  FieldType `Type`